Download the Gene Screen app free from the iPad/iPhone/iPod Touch App Store (Education Category) or through Apple iTunes.

 The primers, inheritance calculators and map of genetic diseases will be useful to educators, students, health professionals, clergy and the public.

-Gene Screen was produced by the DNA Learning Center, and was developed with support from the Marcus Foundation in partnership with the Victor Center for the Prevention of Jewish Genetic Diseases, Albert Einstein Healthcare Network, Philadelphia, USA.
+Gene Screen was produced by the DNA Learning Center, and was developed in partnership with the Victor Center for the Prevention of Jewish Genetic Diseases, Albert Einstein Healthcare Network, Philadelphia, USA.